BlockchainCommons/XID-Quickstart/concepts/gordian-envelope.md

 # Gordian Envelope Basics

 ## Expected Learning Outcomes

 By the end of this document, you will:

 - Understand the structure and purpose of Gordian Envelopes
 - Know how the subject-assertion-object model works
-- Understand how signing and verification function with envelopes
+- Understand how signing and verification function with Envelopes
-- See how envelopes enable both verification and privacy
+- See how Envelopes enable both verification and privacy

 ## What is a Gordian Envelope?

 A Gordian Envelope is a data structure that combines:

 - Structured semantic information (like who did what)
 - Cryptographic verification (like digital signatures)
 - Selective disclosure capabilities (through elision)

 Think of an envelope as a container that can hold information in a structured way, be securely sealed to verify its source, and have parts selectively revealed while keeping other parts private.

 ## The Subject-Assertion-Object Model